Nihal-Koushik/Book_Management_API/README.md

 # Set Up
   - You need to install Node and MongoDB.
+  - You need to install postman for testing.

 # Database
   - Install & configure MongoDB and create a database for the api.